 5. Running load test and analyzing the result.,

 Spike Testing is performed to understand what changes happens on the application when suddenly large number of user increased or decreased.
 Sudden changes in the number of user by increasing or decreasing at certain point of application and then monitoring the behavior.
-In JMeter spike testing can be achieved using Synchronizing Timer.
-The threads are blocked by synchronizing the timer until a particular number of threads have been blocked, and then release them at once thus creating large instantaneous load.

 Q. What is baseline testing?